drogatkin/Buzzbee/README.md

 ### Create endpoint
-[Endpoint](https://github.com/drogatkin/sharelinks/blob/master/src/java/com/walletwizz/sharelinks/ux/ws/UIRefresher.java) is used as for subscribing to notification events from a client, as a delivering notification events.
+[Endpoint](https://github.com/drogatkin/sharelinks/blob/master/src/java/com/walletwizz/sharelinks/ux/ws/UIRefresher.java) is used as for subscribing to notification events from a client, and delivering notification events.

 Make sure that a web socket session is propagated to the endpoint underneath class which is used as a subscriber.
 The session is used to figure out that the subscriber is alive, see